pyodide/pyodide-blog/content/posts/jspi.md

 ## Pyodide's stack switching API

-Pyodide defines a Python function `run_sync` which stack switches for the resolution of any awaitable.
+Pyodide defines a Python function `run_sync` which suspends the C stack until the given awaitable is resolved.
 This allows effectively resolving the sync/async problem.

 For example, let's say you have a Python code that makes an HTTP request, using the builtin `urllib` library, and you want to use it in Pyodide.
 The code might look like this: